Estimated reading time: 7 minutes

 And his peers consider Attorney Gallagher an expert.
 In fact, Thomas Gallagher teaches Continuing Legal Education classes on confessions law to police officers, judges and other lawyers.

 You deserve the best defense.
 So, call Minnesota Defense Attorney Thomas Gallagher about your case.
+You are welcome to call him about your case, retainer, or questions.

 Miranda Rights & Confessions